-Version Date Changes V1.0 2019-05-16 ■ First version V1.1 2019-12-13 As part of the Episodes Design Feedback Session held on May 21, 2019: ■ DBR: Updated section 4.7 to include episodes new to performance in 2020: acute gastroenteritis, acute kidney and ureter stones, and cystourethroscopy.■ Configuration file: Add additional list of global exclusions that apply to all episodes.
-This list will exclude patients with rare, high-cost conditions, such as paralysis and coma.
-V2.0 2020-12-18 As part of the Episodes Design Feedback Session held on May 20, 2020: ■ DBR: Updated Sections 2.3.6, 3.4.1, 4.6, and the Glossary to reflect that episodes for which the quarterback is an FQHC or RHC are excluded.
+Version Date Changes ▪ Configuration file: Add additional list of global exclusions that apply to all episodes.
+This list will exclude patients with rate, high-cost conditions, such as paralysis and coma. ▪ Add exclusion for abdominal trauma.
+V4.0 2020-12-18 As part of the Episodes Design Feedback Session held on May 20, 2020: ▪ DBR: Updated Sections 2.3.6, 3.4.1, 4.6, and the Glossary to reflect that episodes for which the quarterback is an FQHC or RHC are excluded. ▪ Configuration file: Removed codes under the "Business - FQHC/RHC" subdimension since the exclusion now occurs at the quarterback level.
+V4.1 2021-09-03 ▪ DBR: Updated section 2.3.6 to exclude episodes that have a diagnosis of COVID-19 or pneumonia due to COVID-19. ▪ Configuration file: Add codes that define exclusion for COVID-19 and pneumonia due to COVID-19.
+V5.0 2021-12-17 As part of the Episodes Design Feedback Session held on May 19, 2021: ▪ DBR: An episode is excluded if the patient has a diagnosis related to COVID-19. ▪ DBR: Updated the 'Difference in Average MED/day' gain-sharing quality metric to the percentage of valid episodes that have a difference in MED that is less than or equal to zero, as opposed to the average difference across all valid episodes.
+V6.0 2022-12-29 As part of the Episodes Design Feedback Session held on May 11, 2022: ▪ Configuration file: Removed invalidated codes and the addition of new or revised codes related to configuration file maintenance.

-Version Date Changes ■ Configuration file: Removed codes under the "Business - FQHC/RHC" subdimension since the exclusion now occurs at the quarterback level.
-V2.1 2021-09-03 ■ DBR: Updated section 2.3.6 to exclude episodes that have a diagnosis of COVID-19 or pneumonia due to COVID-19. ■ Configuration file: Add codes that define exclusion for COVID-19 and pneumonia due to COVID-19.
-V3.0 2021-12-17 As part of the Episodes Design Feedback Session held on May 19, 2021: ■ DBR: An episode is excluded if the patient has a diagnosis related to COVID-19. ■ DBR: Updated the 'Difference in Average MED/day' gain-sharing quality metric to the percentage of valid episodes that have a difference in MED that is less than or equal to 3.0, as opposed to the average difference across all valid episodes.
-V4.0 2022-12-29 As part of the Episodes Design Feedback Session held on May 11, 2022: ■ Configuration file: Removed invalidated codes and the addition of new or revised codes related to configuration file maintenance.
-V5.0 2023-12-20 As part of the Episodes Design Feedback Session held on March 23, 2023: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.
-V6.0 2024-12-31 As part of the Episodes Design Feedback Session held on March 28, 2024: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance. ■ Configuration file and Summary reformatted for accessibility.
+Version Date Changes V7.0 2023-12-20 As part of the Episodes Design Feedback Session held on March 23, 2023: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance.
+V8.0 2024-12-31 As part of the Episodes Design Feedback Session held on March 28, 2024: ■ Configuration file: Removal of invalidated codes and the addition of new or revised codes related to configuration file maintenance. ■ Configuration file and Summary reformatted for accessibility.